chipguyhere/PulseCapture/README.md

 On Arduino Mega, these pins have hardware interrupt support and are the only ones supported by the library: 10, 11, 12, 13, 48, 49, 50, 51, 52, 53, and A8 thru A15.

-This library uses an enhanced Timer Input Capture when your input is connected to the specific pin(s) that support it.
+This library uses an enhanced Timer Input Capture hardware feature when your input is connected to the specific pin(s) that support it.
+This is highly recommended for infrared and servo PWM input, especially on projects that have excessive interrupt latency elsewhere (such as those driving WS281xx LED strips).
+Timer input capture provides an enhanced resolution of 0.5μs and eliminates servo jitter.

 * On Uno and Nano, pin 8
-* On Mega, pins 48 a 49.
+* On Mega, pins 48 and 49.

-Timer input capture uses a 16-bit timer to timestamp the incoming pulses directly in hardware as they arrive, providing a resolution of 0.5μs that is unaffected by other interrupts running on the microcontroller.
-This is especially important when receiving servo PWM to prevent jitter.
-It also allows reliable infrared control on projects with high interrupt latency elsewhere in the project (such as WS28xxx LED strips)

 ## Basic usage:
 ### General flow